AIOS Command - Ticket Stream

 A surge of tickets appears about a specific product issue.
 Email analysis shows the same problem mentioned in client correspondence two weeks earlier.
 The tickets were predictable.
 The warning signs were sitting in unanalysed inboxes.

 Single stream: "Ticket spike."
-Both streams: "Two-week early warning signal missed in email data."
+Command: "Two-week early warning signal missed in email data."

 Tickets + CRM